 Interactive Historical Fiction e-books

-Colonial Virginia by Harold B. Gill, Jr. & Ann Finlayson
+Colonial Virginia by Harold B. Gill, Jr. and Ann Finlayson

 This is a must-read for anyone interested in the founding of the United States.
 Illustrated with period images and maps, early colonial times come to life as the authors trace Virginia’s history from the first settlers’ landing in 1607 to General Cornwallis’ surrender at Yorktown in 1781.

-This is a story of colonial Indian wars, the way of life of the wealthy planters and their slaves, and the spirit of independence that was fostered in the contradictory environment of England’s first colony in the New World.
+This is a story of colonial Indian wars, of the way of life of the wealthy planters, their slaves, and of the spirit of independence fostered in the contradictory environment of England’s first colony in the New World.

 For readers age 11 and older.